Tuition Assistance Programs for Nursing Students

 While the pass mark is predominantly dictated by your employer, you are typically expected to achieve a pass of "C" or better in academic standards or to achieve a pass in the pass or fail grading system.
 If your tuition has been funded by a scholarship (as opposed to you paying for it yourself), you may not be reimbursed for tuition costs but you would be for course materials such as textbooks.

-Tuition reimbursement plans vary, with some only providing benefits for job-related courses while others provide benefits regardless of course of study.
+Tuition reimbursement plans vary, with some only offering benefits for job-related courses while others offer benefits regardless of course of study.
 Some plans restrict benefits to degree related course work while others cover non-degree programs such as professional certificate programs.
 Some plans reimburse tuition expenses alone but others may cover tuition, books, and fees.

 Check with your company`s human resources department to learn details of your company`s program, and be sure to fill out an application for tuition reimbursement before applying for other forms of financial aid.